 The position of the thumb varies

-Some children adopt a typical tripod grip with the thumb held away from the index finger with a gap between the thumb and index finger.
+Some children adopt a typical tripod grasp with the thumb held away from the index finger with a gap between the thumb and index finger.

 The thumb may also be held close to the index finger (thumb adduction).
 This position is commonly seen in children with hypermobile fingers.
 (More about thumb position)

-A grip is not functional if it does not allow the child to easily make small bending and straightening (flexion and extension) movements of the fingers to manipulate the pencil point on the paper.
+A pencil grasp is not functional if it does not allow the child to easily make small bending and straightening (flexion and extension) movements of the fingers to manipulate the pencil point on the paper.

 Straight finger grip with index finger resting on top of the pencil shaft